yuanshunning/pickit-docs/docs/examples/build_a_showcase_demo_with_flex.rst

 4. Your first pick(Program the robot)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now Pick-it is configured, the only thing left to do is programming the
+Now Pickit is configured, the only thing left to do is programming the
 robot.
 The robot used in the demo video is a UR5, but a similar program
 can be created on any other robot.